soxueren/atsd/api/sql/README.md

 The database supports only `SELECT` statements at this time.

-The `SELECT` statement consists of select expression, a query with optional clauses.
+The `SELECT` statement consists of a select expression and a query with optional clauses.

 ```sql
 SELECT datetime, entity, value -- SELECT expression